AN EXPERIENCED AND DEDICATED TEAM

 Doctor and Mrs V Kesari opened Wren Hall Nursing Home in November 1989, both having had considerable experience in the UK Health Service.

 The day to day operations are led by Anita Astle, who, as a Registered Nurse, works "hands on".
-Anita is the Manager/Matron and has had extensive senior management experience in a number of Nursing Homes locally.
+Anita is the Manager and has had extensive senior management experience in a number of Nursing Homes locally.
 She is also the Nursing Advisor to the Nottinghamshire Care Homes Association having previously been its Secretary and Chairperson.

-The Management values Residents and staff as individuals and is continually striving to introduce improvements to the benefit of all.
+The Management values Family members and staff as individuals and is continually striving to introduce improvements to the benefit of all.
 In 1993 a decision was made to introduce a quality management system.
 In 1994 Wren Hall was assessed by the British Standards Institute and received accreditation of the Quality Standard ISO9002.

 This was followed in 1999 with accreditation as an Investor in People.
 Wren Hall was reassessed against the Investor in People Standard in 2002 and 2005 and found to exceed the standard.